Diseases & Conditions

 - Loss of fine motor skills.
 You may have difficulty with handwriting, buttoning your clothes, picking up coins, or feeding yourself.

 After discussing your medical history and general health, your doctor will ask you about your symptoms.
-He or she will conduct a thorough examination of your neck, shoulders, arms, hands, and legs, looking for:
+They will conduct a thorough examination of your neck, shoulders, arms, hands, and legs, looking for:

 - Numbness and weakness in the arms, hands, and fingers